 This paper will consider the issue of police-executive relations principally from the executive perspective.
 The paper will critically examine two central questions.
 First, what are the mechanisms which constrain and define executive accountability and police oversight in Canada?
 Second, can the need for the police to remain apolitical and autonomous be reconciled with these mechanisms of governance and accountability?
 In seeking to address these competing demands, I will sketch what I term an "apolitical and autonomous" ideal type of executive-police relations.

 I suggest this model is best suited to the dynamics of policing in a constitutional democracy such as Canada, and has the potential to reconcile the need for political input into policing while countering inappropriate political interference in policing.
-The most significant impediment to an apolitical and autonomous police is the lack of transparency with respect to the political, legal and administrative relationship between the executive and the police.
-It is to redressing this transparency gap that my paper is aimed.
+Further, as I elaborate below, the apolitical and autonomous model does not rely on the often unstable boundary between police policy and police operations upon which the present model depends.
+Finally, a significant impediment to an apolitical and autonomous police is the lack of transparency with respect to the political, legal and administrative relationship between the executive and the police.
+It is to redressing this transparency gap that this analysis is directed.

-The executive-police relationship is shaped by multiple and overlapping forms of oversight in the police-executive relationship.
+The executive-police relationship is shaped by multiple and overlapping forms of oversight.
 In the Spring of 2004, a snapshot of this oversight would include three formal, judicial inquiries investigating undue executive interference in police matters in Ontario (Ipperwash Inquiry) and with respect to the RCMP (Sponsorship Inquiry and Arar Inquiry), inquests and inquiries into wrongful convictions and police conduct in Saskatchewan (Commission on First Nations and Métis Peoples and Justice Reform) and Newfoundland (Lamer Inquiry), internal reviews of police accountability in Toronto (Ferguson Report), province wide task forces on civilian oversight in Ontario (Chaired by former Chief Justice of the Ontario Superior Court, Patrick LeSage), all this in addition to the ordinary business of municipal, provincial and federal governments deciding on police force budgets, internal investigations departments (e.g. SIU in Ontario) and the activities of specialized police-related tribunals (civilian and police complaints tribunals, police services boards, internal police disciplinary panels, etc).
 These multiple and overlapping forms of executive oversight are often criticized as unwieldy, incoherent and ineffective.
 These criticisms are often justified.
 On the other hand, there is a persuasive case to be made that the more perspectives (not just within the executive but through judicial, legislative and community groups as well) brought to bear on police conduct, the more likely abuses of the rule of law will be addressed or deterred and public confidence in the police will be enhanced.